Loading617/Inter/README.md

-# TVT
+# Talk
-TVT (An Acronym for TalkVSTalk) A new talk, text, video call platform written in Rust
+Talk A new talk, text, video call platform written in Rust